jbehneKSU/DiscordBot-Team1/README.md

 ## Known issues
 1. The Gemini AI prompt generated very poor teams, it seemed to never be able to fully conform to either the player's preferences or the allowable difference between opposing lanes.
 Better prompt engineering may improve this, or as Gemini improves this may perform better in the future, but as of this release it is not recommended.
-2. Not every command uses a "defer" in the messaging, this has never been an issue in testing, but if an error message like "This did not respond" occurs, it could mean that command took longer than 3 seconds and did not use a defer.
+2. Not every command uses a "defer" in the messaging, this has never been an issue in testing, but if an error message like "The application did not respond" occurs, it could mean that command took longer than 3 seconds and did not use a defer.
 The issue with adding a defer to everything was the ephemeral setting could not be set per message when using it.

+## Suggested improvements
+During live testing there were 14 points of feedback captured.
+Some were easy enough to implement in time for release, the remaining suggestions were preserved here for future development.

+- Provide a mechanism for the admin to change players' positions after the team has been created.
+- Have the team creation output only to the admin so they can reroll/make changes without generating messages in the channel, then have the ability to send it to the channel once they are satisfied with the results.
+- When matchmaking, consider a setting to influence the weight of Rank vs Preference, today the code considers preference first and then makes sure the rank is within acceptable ranges.
+- Combine the /roleselect and /riotid into a modal form or single embed that can automatically launch when a player registers for the first time.
+- Create a new read-only channel that has semi-permanent buttons for players to use instead of typing commands.
+- Track role preferences vs assignments, if someone is put in a lane they have a low preference score in then prioritize their highest preference in the next game.
+- Incorporate voting for the ace on the losing team in addition to the current MVP voting on the winning team.
+- Include player preferences for red/blue team.
+- Low priority, look at formatting embeds better for mobile.